Back

 A study of small cetacean interactions with turbot gillnets in the Black Sea found that duration of soaking time does not seem to have any effect on bycatch rates.
 However, a study of a small-scale Greenland halibut fishery in Canada found that shorter soak times resulted in significantly lower rates of Greenland shark bycatch, without affecting catch rates of halibut.

-These findings suggest that reducing soak time could reduce the incidence of wildlife bycatch.
+The findings above suggest that reducing soak time could reduce the incidence of sensitive species bycatch and conflicts between marine predators and fishermen.
 However, this operational change would need to be balanced with the potential for reduced target catch.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.